Configuration Parameters

 Adding sections for new data sources

-The component uses configuration parameters which can be found in the [LookupD] section of the integrated configuration file of Dr.Web for UNIX Mail Servers.
+The component uses configuration parameters specified in the [LookupD] section of the unified configuration file of Dr.Web for UNIX Mail Servers.

 Component Parameters